SkylineCommunications/dataminer-docs/connector-help/connector_help/EEG_HD-492_CC_Encoder.md

 # EEG HD-492 CC Encoder

-The EEG HD-492 driver handles the monitoring of the device by polling general information and CC Encoder information.
+The EEG HD-492 connector handles the monitoring of the device by polling general information and CC Encoder information.
 The connector can also receive traps.

 ## About